shieldgenerator7/DwarfTowerScripts/Docs/Dwarf Tower Characters.md

 SPACE – Grappling hook.
 Press to send it in the cursor direction.
 When it hits something, it stops.
 While it’s out, hold to pull Thief out to the hook’s location.
 Does not drag him through solid objects.
 Stop holding to stop pulling Thief.
 Hook lasts until destroyed.
 Thief can destroy his grappling hook by hitting it with a Smoke cloud cannister.

 # Vampire

-May have written about this one already, I’m not sure.

 Unable to restore amina by reloading.
 Must drain it from others.